facelessuser/coloraide/docs/src/markdown/colors/index.md

 ![CIELUV 3D](../images/luv-3d.png)

-<figcaption markdown="1">Approximation[^1] of the sRGB gamut represented within the CIELUV color space.</figcaption>
+<figcaption markdown="1">Approximation[^1] of the sRGB gamut represented within the CIELUV D50 color space.</figcaption>
 </figure>

 CIELUV, is a color space adopted by the CIE in 1976, as a simple-to-compute transformation of the 1931 CIE XYZ color space, but which attempted perceptual uniformity.
-It is currently only available with a D50 white point.

 _[Learn about CIELUV](https://en.wikipedia.org/wiki/CIELUV)_
 </div>